rmjarvis/TreeCorr/docs/params.rst

     - ``weight`` = The total weight of the pairs in each bin.
     - ``npairs`` = The total number of pairs in each bin.

-:nq_file_name: (str) The output filename for count-spin-4 correlation function.
+:nq_file_name: (str) The output filename for count-quatrefoil correlation function.

     The output columns are:

     - ``R_nom`` = The center of the bin
     - ``meanR`` = The mean separation of the points that went into the bin.
     - ``meanlogR`` = The mean log(R) of the points that went into the bin.
-    - ``qR`` = The mean real component of the spin-4 field relative to the center points.
+    - ``qR`` = The mean real component of the quatrefoil field relative to the center points.
-    - ``qR_im`` = The mean imaginary component of the spin-4 field relative to the center points.
+    - ``qR_im`` = The mean imaginary component of the quatrefoil field relative to the center points.
     - ``sigma`` = The 1-sigma error bar for ``qR`` and ``qR_im``.
     - ``weight`` = The total weight of the pairs in each bin.
     - ``npairs`` = The total number of pairs in each bin.